Coder-World04/Complete-Machine-Learning-/README.md

 In this post we covered end to end Python Basics ( Part 3) that you should know.
 Topics like Tuples, Sets, Loops, Break and Continue Statements, Object-Oriented Programming and Class and attributes in Python are covered in detail.

-Where to find Day 3 post : [Link](https://medium.datadriveninvestor.com/day-3-60-days-of-data-science-and-machine-learning-series-abcd9c6c5c18)
+Where to find Day 3 post: [Link](https://medium.datadriveninvestor.com/day-3-60-days-of-data-science-and-machine-learning-series-abcd9c6c5c18)

 -----------